-• High Engine Temperature - shuts down the engine immediately if coolant temperature rises above 230°F (110°C) and lights a fault lamp.
+• High Engine Temperature - shuts down the engine immediately if coolant temperature rises above 222°F (106°C) and lights a fault lamp.
 The fault is time-delayed about 10 seconds following starter disconnect and inhibited during cranking.
 This delay allows coolant in a hot engine time to circulate and return the water jacket to normal before the electronic control module monitors this system.

-A pre-high engine temperature sensor and lamp provides an alarm that engine temperature is marginally high, 220°F (105°C).
+A pre-high engine temperature sensor and lamp provides an alarm that engine temperature is marginally high, $215^{\circ}F$ ($102^{\circ}C$).
 The cause should be found and corrected as soon as possible.

-FIGURE 3.
+FIGURE 3-2.
 CONTROL PANEL INTERIOR

-ACAUTION

-The high engine temperature shutdown system will not operate if the contact level is too low.
-The high engine ate if the coolant level is too low.
+ACAUTION The high engine temperature shutdown system will not operate if the coolant level is too low.
 The high engine temperature sensor monitors coolant temperature.
 Loss of coolant will prevent sensor operation and allow the engine to overheat causing severe damage to the engine.
 Therefore, maintain adequate coolant level for proper operation of the high engine temperature shutdown system.